About our English Language Learning Program

 Mario Benitez, MA

 Mario has worked as an educator for the last 10 years.
 He holds a master’s degree from William Paterson University in Curriculum and Learning with a concentration in Bilingual/ESL Education.
-Having immigrated from El Salvador, he personally relates to the challenges of being a language learner.
+Mario personally relates to the challenges of being a language learner.
 He is currently an ESL instructor and is fulfilling a life-long dream of teaching at a community college.

 Genetie Ejigu-Laryea, MA